Frosty000/Coinspot_CaseStudy/README.md

 ## Landscape

 Coinspot operates exclusively in the cryptocurrecy trading space, the company has grown to be the number 1 trading platform for australian crypto-asset investors/traders.
 - It's designed to be easy, accessible and user-friendly for both beginners and experienced cryptocurrency enthusiasts.
+In September of 2021 CoinSpot hit 2 million users, [Doubling its user base in just 6 months](https://www.businessinsider.com.au/coinspot-users-dogecoin-crypto-australia)
 - Supports Approximately **308 cryptocurrencies**
 ### Payment methods accepted
 - Bank Transfer